 Mitchell Shire Mayor Rhonda Sanderson said commemorating the fires each year was an important way for people to reflect and remember those members of the community who lost their lives.

 “The Black Saturday bushfires had such a significant impact on so many communities, including Mitchell, and its impact is still being felt strongly today,” Cr Sanderson said.

 “Commemorating the fires is an important way for our community to remember and acknowledge their family, friends, neighbours or colleagues who were severely impacted by the fires and it is a time where we all come together and reflect.

 “We understand that some people want to come together to mark the occasion and we've partnered with MCRAG to help support groups who want to hold events that are special and meaningful to them and the wider community.”

 The grants are funded through the Victorian Bushfire Appeal Fund, which was established after the fires and now helps facilitate long-term recovery projects.

-To apply for a grant, click HERE.
+To apply for a grant, please head to the MCRAG website.
 Applications open on Monday 9 July and close at midnight on 31 August 2018.